nypl-spacetime/field-of-view/README.md

 - `GeometryCollection` with two `Point` geometries
   1. Point location of the camera
   2. Point location of the camera's target
+- `GeometryCollection` with three `Point` geometries
+  1. Point location of the camera
+  2. Point location of the camera's target
+  3. Point determining the angle of the field-of-view

-In all cases, features must specify the camera's [angle of view](https://en.wikipedia.org/wiki/Angle_of_view) by setting `properties.angle`, or by passing the `angle` as an option to the `field-of-view` module:
+__In all cases except the last__, features must specify the camera's [angle of view](https://en.wikipedia.org/wiki/Angle_of_view) by setting `properties.angle`, or by passing the `angle` as an option to the `field-of-view` module:

 ```js
 const options = {